 In recognition of the unique context of PACER Plus, New Zealand has agreed to take a “positive list” approach to the services and investment market access negotiations.
 Doing so will ensure that Pacific Islands countries only make commitments on the sectors that they are comfortable with.

-Consistent with usual FTAs, a separate chapter on the movement of natural persons is negotiated with a view to facilitate the flow of skilled business people.
+Consistent with usual FTAs, a separate chapter on the movement of natural persons has been negotiated with a view to facilitate the flow of skilled business people.
 Any commitments would be made within New Zealand’s existing immigration policy provisions.

 Pacific Islands countries’ have pursued a preference for a “positive list” approach for investment market access.
 Although New Zealand’s usual approach is to seek a “negative list” (which is generally seen as leading to higher quality outcomes), in this instance, a “positive list” is appropriate for the varying capacities and national circumstances of Pacific Islands countries, and a more suitable approach to ensure a higher level of commitment by the Parties.